 Sixty-three words, 263 letters

 Sounds like a good party!
-This is simply a list of names of people who have sinned, but it is in fact a palindrome.
+It might look like a simple list of people who have sinned, but it is indeed a palindrome.